· 6 min read

 Genealogy (Part 1):

-Mathew’s account begins right off the bat by making known to the reader that he is writing about Jesus the Messiah, a claim on His identity.
+Matthew’s account begins right off the bat by making known to the reader that he is writing about Jesus the Messiah, a claim on His identity.
 Christ is not a last name, it is a title.
 Jesus' formal name according to his circle of friends and family would've been Jesus bar Joseph or Jesus of Nazareth.
 Don't read past this claim.
 It's something Matthew's original audience would’ve understood immediately.
 The title of Christ by definition means “Jesus the Anointed One” or “Jesus the promised Messiah.”

 If this really is the Messiah, we must confirm he is related to the right people.
 We must know if he has a rightful claim to the Davidic throne.